Differential/meteor-boilerplate/README.md

 ## <a name="seo"></a> SEO

 Page titles, meta descriptions and Facebook and Twitter meta tags are handled by the [manuelschoebel:ms-seo](https://github.com/DerMambo/ms-seo) package.
 Global settings are configured in `seo.js`, while individual page settings are set at the route or controller level.

+## <a name="favicons-and-touch-icons"></a> Favicons and Touch Icons

+Upload your image to http://realfavicongenerator.net/ and place the resulting images in `public/images/favicons`